 - If you live in a hot climate, sunscreen and a brimmed hat are essential.

-Tip: put your meds inside a wide-mouth thermos.
+You can go ahead and put your meds inside a wide-mouth thermos, or inside that electric car cooler if you have the space.
 This will ensure they stay at a slightly lower temperature on hot, summer days.
 It also protects against temperature variations which are also known to decrease shelf life.

 Fire and Lighting

-- A good supply of disposable lighters and waterproof matches will keep the fire going, while headlamps provide light while keeping your hands free to forage and explore.
-Keep them in zipper bags, though, just in case.
+- A good supply of disposable lighters and waterproof matches will keep the fire going.

-- Invest in a quality flashlight so that you can choose how much light to use depending on your needs.
-Same thing: keep them inside ziploc bags, remove the batteries and put them in separate bags.
+- Invest in a quality flashlight, and keep it inside ziploc bags, remove the batteries and put them in separate bags.
 Remember to conserve battery power whenever possible, in case you need to signal someone to come for your rescue.
+Better yet, get a hand-crank flashlight.

 - Chem lights can be clipped to your clothing, making you visible from a distance.
 Tie them to a piece of cord and swing them in a circular motion for an effective signaling device.

-- A road flare or two are also a good idea if you want to create a bit of a show.
+- A road flare or two are also a good idea if you want people to notice you so they can come to your rescue.

 Keeping warm is a priority when in survival mode.
 Aside from sleeping bags and blankets, your clothing should be season-appropriate and protective.

-- Convertible (zip-off) pants are a favorite among survivalists for their adaptability.
+- Convertible (zip-off) pants are a favorite among preppers for their adaptability.

 Tools and Gear